 All applicants must be Canadian citizens or permanent residents of Canada.
 Residents of foreign countries are not eligible to be considered for admission to the WCVM.

 * The Government of Alberta is not renewing its participation in the WCVM interprovincial agreement after 2020.
-The WCVM will continue to admit 20 students from Alberta for the next two academic years: 2018-2019 and 2019-2020.
+The WCVM will continue to admit 20 students from Alberta for the next two academic years: Fall 2018 and Fall 2019 entries.
 Please click here to view more information.

 An interprovincial agreement between the four western provinces and the WCVM outlines definite rules to determine an applicant's province of residence: